haskell-works/tasty-discover/README.md

 # Maintenance

-If you're interested in helping maintain this package, please let [@lwm] know!
+If you're interested in helping maintain this package, please let [@newhoggy] know!

 It doesn't take much time (max ~3 hours a month) and all we need to do is: